“What’s your name? Where are you? What day is it?”

-The methods that we’ve developed over the years for nutrition are driven by our personal experiences in SOF selection and on backcountry ski mountaineering expeditions: when the work is over when the environment you’re in says it is.
+The methods that we’ve developed over the years for special operations nutrition are driven by our personal experiences in SOF selection and on backcountry ski mountaineering expeditions: when the work is over when the environment you’re in says it is.
 This is not a world that cares about what you learned in gym teacher school.

 As we cover in chapter 4 of our book, the most important component in a system is the limiting factor.
 The entire point of selection is finding and exploiting these to expose the individual weaknesses that make you a liability in an operational environment.
 If your brain or body actually, really quits on you, then psychological and emotional resilience won’t save you.
 If you have hypoglycemia, your body will stop working. – full stop.
 For many people, this is not a normal training stressor, because it’s incredibly easy to avoid.
 Regular training consists entirely of known quantities that are easily anticipated and trained for.

 Let’s put it another way – in normal life, you are almost never more than 50ft away from a Gatorade, and selection is the exact opposite.
 Normal fueling and training strategies go out the window.
 You don’t get exercise candy in selection.
 So, while you could easily train and fuel for any given selection activity in a gym, that’s almost totally irrelevant.
 Special operations nutrition patterns during selection are not geared for optimal human performance.
 Selection does not involve fixed and periodic activities done while rested.

 A civilian triathlete doesn’t show up for a race in the morning after rucking eight hours overnight without eating.
 A candidate in selection does.
 One event bleeds endlessly into the next, with no certainty about what’s coming next or how bad it might be.